carlmontanari/nornsible/README.md

 - Fix/add logging -- ensure inventory logs to nornir log as per usual, but also create a nornsible log for all nornsible "stuff".
 - Investigate adding a `-C` flag for check mode -- would likely only be able to support netmiko/napalm tasks... not sure best way to do this but would be a nice feature!
 - Investigate adding a retry wrapper.
 Would need to clear failed hosts before retrying tasks.
 Easily done in normal nornir stuff directly, but could be nice to have here.
+- Parametrize the tests... they've gotten outa control for no real reason!